mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 It doesn't need the `@Validated` key world on the class name.

 A scenario like when a new user registers.
-When all fields are good, we still need to validat the username is occupied of not.
+When all fields are good, we still need to validate the username is occupied or not.
-We use declarative validation for the correctness of email and we need to issue a database call to check the username which should be a programmatic validation.
+We use declarative validation for the correctness of the email and we need to issue a database call to check the username which should be a programmatic validation.

 ### Spring Validator and Javax Validator works the same way